-Poor web site and web application code can allow hackers unauthorized access to your database and network.
+Weak web app code can allow hackers access to your database and network

 SQL Injection Overview